dragonpilee/Zentro-Intelligent-Content-Management/README.md

 ## 🧠 Zentro — Overview

 Zentro is an offline, GPU-accelerated platform for image & document intelligence and retrieval-augmented conversational AI.
-Built for local RTX GPUs and powered by Cyclops-VL 2.0, it provides fast on-device vision-language reasoning, document understanding, and RAG workflows.
+Built for local RTX GPUs and powered by Cyclops-VL 2.0 — an in-house vision-language model — it provides fast on-device reasoning, document understanding, and RAG workflows.

 Key pillars:
 - Local-first, privacy-preserving